 In early 2019, UNEP FI was engaged by the Global Commission to develop a paper on adaptation finance, “Driving Finance Today for the Climate Resilient Society of Tomorrow”, to contribute to the GCA’s flagship report launched in September 2019.
 You can find more information on the background paper here.

-Building on the recommendations of UNEP FI’s paper for the GCA, UNEP FI will be launching a Climate Risks & Resilience Statement at the GCA’s Climate Adaptation Summit in January 2021.
+Building on the recommendations of UNEP FI’s paper for the GCA, UNEP FI launched a Climate Risks & Resilience Statement at the GCA’s Climate Adaptation Summit in January 2021.
 UNEP FI has convened a group of leading Financial Institutions to call on the finance sector to scale up climate-related physical risks disclosure, mainstream climate risk management, standardise reporting and scenarios, and improve access to standardised climate risk datasets.
 You can find further information here.